hcarnes/hcarnes.github.io/_posts/2018-02-23-javascript_array_methods.markdown

 > 23
 ```
 ## reduce()
 This method applies a function against an accumulator and each element in the array (from left to right) to reduce it to a single value.
 This is great a method for when you want to find a cumulative value based on elements across the array.
-Let's switch gears and try to add all of the numbers in array of prices. `reduc()` works great for this scenario.
+Let's switch gears and try to add all of the numbers in array of prices. `reduce()` works great for this scenario.

 ```javascript
 const prices = [25, 50, 10, 25, 500]